sentenz/kubernetes/README.md

   Usage
           make <task>

-          bootstrap             Initialize a software development workspace with requisites setup                 Install and configure all dependencies essential for development teardown              Remove development artifacts and restore the host to its pre-setup state k8s-setup             Set up the development environment using Docker Compose k8s-teardown          Tear down the development environment using Docker Compose k8s-list-service      List all services
+          bootstrap                       Initialize a software development workspace with requisites setup                           Install and configure all dependencies essential for development teardown                        Remove development artifacts and restore the host to its pre-setup state k8s-setup                       Set up the development environment using Docker Compose k8s-teardown                    Tear down the development environment using Docker Compose k8s-deploy-dependency-track     Deploy Kubernetes manifests for Dependency-Track
-          k8s-list-namespace    List all namespaces
+          k8s-destroy-dependency-track    Destroy Kubernetes manifests for Dependency-Track
-          k8s-list-pod          List all pods
+          k8s-render-manifests            Render all Kubernetes manifests
-          k8s-list-status       List all status
+          k8s-monitor-status              Monitor the status of all Kubernetes resources helm-vendor-charts              Vendor all Helm charts
-          helm-pull             Vendor Helm chart for Dependency-Track
+          helm-render-charts              Render all Helm charts
   ```